Search

 Ciclovia Claudia-Augusta, Piazza Vittorio Emanuele II (Piazza Maggiore) - 32032 Feltre (BL) IT (0039) 04392540 feltrino@dolomitiprealpi.it www.dolomitiprealpi.it

-The Via Claudia Augusta, the ancient Roman road that from the plains of the Adriatic (Altino) led to the Danube (Donauwörth), comes back to life after 200 years of history thanks to the construction of a cycle path.
+The Via Claudia Augusta, the ancient Roman road that connected the Adriatic plains (Altino) to the Danube (Donauwörth), comes back to life after 200 years of history thanks to the construction of a cycling path.

-It is an itinerary that develops along an ancient cultural and commercial route of the Roman Empire.
+It is an itinerary that develops along a very ancient cultural and commercial route of the Roman Empire.

-It extends over three countries (Germany, Austria and Italy), the Alps, ten regions, three climates which will amaze you with their unique variety of landscapes.
+It spans three countries (Germany, Austria, and Italy), the Alps, ten regions, and three climates that will amaze you with the unique variety of landscapes.

-Lively towns, charming villages, countless testimonies of a turbulent history and various cultures influenced by it, as well as gastronomic specialties and exquisite wines await you along the way.
+Lively towns, charming villages, countless testimonies of a tumultuous history and the various cultures influenced by it, as well as exquisite culinary specialties and wines, will await you along the entire route.

-This bike route has two variants: the Via Claudia Augusta "Altinate" towards Altino, Feltre and Venice and the Via Claudia Augusta "Padana" towards Verona and Ostiglia sul Po.
+This cycling path has two variants: the Via Claudia Augusta “Altinate” towards Altino, Feltre, and Venice, and the Via Claudia Augusta “Padana” towards Verona and Ostiglia on the Po.

-Considered by cyclists the easiest alpine pass, two milestones are still preserved today as a testimony of this road, one in Rablà in Val Venosta and one in Cesiomaggiore in Valbelluna.
+Considered by cyclists to be the easiest Alpine pass, two milestones still exist today as a testament to this road, one in Rablà in Val Venosta and one in Cesiomaggiore in Valbelluna.

 Recommended period: summer

-For more information on the route, please consult the following website.
+For more information about the route, you can consult the following website.

 • Minors must be accompanied